Precise breakdown of projects using runtime policies

 Product update 5.8 brings a new powerful integration between Gitlab and Kanbanize.
 With its help, you can track commits as comments in a corresponding Kanban card as well as to keep a close look on GitLab project issues as cards in a Kanbanize board.
 The integration works in a single direction, which means that activity in Gitlab will trigger actions in Kanbanize, but won’t work the other way around.

 Release 5.8 brings a serious power-up to the search in Kanbanize.
-It is focused around two core goals:
+It is focused on two core goals:

 - Improving navigation